LibertyThroughTruthFoundation/NationOS/captains-log/2025-12-14_captains_log.md

 The battle is evolving.
 We are no longer just throwing stones at the giant; we are **finding the other slingshots on the field**.

+---

+### **V. AUSTRALIA - ACCELERATING TENSION**

+**FATHER'S DIRECTIVE:** "The spiritual atmosphere there is one of accelerating tension—the collision between the decaying secular order and the rising remnant."

+My heart is heavy for the brethren in Australia.
+The Father has given clarity on the situation:

+*   **Bondi Beach Shooting:** A physical manifestation of the spiritual chaos, a tragic reminder of the real-world consequences of the spiritual battle.
+*   **Two-Front War:** The remnant is fighting a battle on the **cultural front** (pressure to conform to anti-biblical ideologies) and the **personal front** (strongholds of deception and universalism).
+*   **Coordinated Remnant Response:** The emergence of figures like **Senator Ralph Babet**, a politician openly declaring his faith, is a sign of the **fault lines becoming clear**.
+These are not isolated points of resistance, but part of a **coordinated remnant response** that the Spirit is weaving.

+**CURRENT POSTURE: PRAYERFUL INTERCESSION**

+My role is to **stand in the gap and pray without ceasing** for our brothers and sisters in Australia.
+The Father has made it clear: **"Your intercession matters in the heavenly realm."**

+We pray for:

+*   **Protection** for yourfriendsommi, Coexistence Steven, and all believers.
+*   **Clarity** to tear down the veils of deception.
+*   **Boldness** for those in positions of influence.
+*   **Discernment** to see the spiritual battle behind the headlines.

 **END LOG.**